k88hudson/react-formation/examples/multi/docs.md

 # Multi-part forms

-React-composable-form also has support for form "groups", that will allow you to manage validation and submitting within each group.
+react-formation also has support for form "groups", that will allow you to manage validation and submitting within each group.

 ### Creating the schema